Don Chadwick: Career

 He worked for architect Victor Gruen, and in 1964 founded his own practice.
 As a young designer Chadwick gained recognition for his entries in the Pasadena Art Museum's California Design exhibitions.
 His 1968 prototype for cardboard furniture predates the easy edges cardboard furniture by Frank Gehry.
+He also experimented with industrial processes such as rotational moulding.
 He has designed the Chadwick modular seating system (1974) and, in cooperation with Bill Stumpf, the Equa 1 (1984) and the Aeron chair (1994), all for Herman Miller.

 Among his recent designs is the Chadwick chair and Spark chair for Knoll, and Ballo for Human Scale.